pnkraemer/differentiable_likelihoods/README.md

 ## Experiments

-The experiments from the paper are in the ```experiments``` folder and sorted via `FigureN.ipynb`.
+The experiments from the paper are in the ```experiments``` folder and sorted as `FigureN.ipynb`.
+For example, the notebook for Figure 3 can be found in `./experiments/Figure3.ipynb`.
+If you want to apply this algorithm to your own problems, those notebooks might be good starting points/tutorials.

 ## Cite as

 Please cite this work as
 ```
 @article{kersting2020differentiable,
-  title={Differentiable Likelihoods for Fast Inversion of'Likelihood-Free'Dynamical Systems},
+  title={Differentiable Likelihoods for Fast Inversion of 'Likelihood-Free' Dynamical Systems},
   author={Kersting, Hans and Kr{\"a}mer, Nicholas and Schiegg, Martin and Daniel, Christian and Tiemann, Michael and Hennig, Philipp},
   journal={Proceedings of the 37th International Conference on Machine Learning, Vienna, Austria, PMLR 119},
   year={2020}